Participating in peer review

 Receiving feedback

-Listen/read carefully – Take in the feedback in its entirety.
+Read or listen to all of the feedback before responding.
 Try to be open to what the reviewer wants you to know, not only what you would like to hear.
-Don’t zero in on only the criticism; consider what they thought you did well.
+Don’t focus in on only the criticism; notice what they thought you did well, too.

 • How can I use this to strengthen my work?

-• I’ll take a break and come back to it with a cool head!
+• Do I need to take a break and come back to this feedback with a cool head?

-We are all different, and this may mean that you will be at varying points of familiarity and comfort around the peer review process.
-Remember to be compassionate in how you give and receive feedback.
+We are all different, and this may mean you and your peers have different levels of familiarity and comfort around the peer review process, so remember to be compassionate in how you give and receive feedback.